boa-z/KaoYan/ky-english/writing/Writing.md

 2. invite them to participate.

 You should write about 100 words on the ANSWER SHEET.
 Do not use your own name in the email.
-Use “Li Ming" instead.
+Use "Li Ming" instead.
 (10 points)

+### 2022 S4 PA Answer v20241215

+Dear International Students,

+I am excited to announce that our university will be hosting a campus food festival next month.
+I'm here to extend a warm invitation to all of you to join us for this delicious and fun event.

+Regarding the food festival, there are several points I would like to mention.
+Firstly, it will be held at the university square on the 15th of this month.
+Our volunteers will be there to provide you with a variety of local and international dishes.
+Secondly, there will be live music performances and cultural activities to enjoy.
+Lastly, it's a great opportunity to meet new friends and experience different cuisines.

+I would be glad if you found the information helpful and look forward to seeing you at the food festival.

+Best regards,
+Li Ming

+参考分数: 9/10

 ## 2022 S4 PB